 Big 12 Championship Information

-Please note that unlike in past seasons, this year we will not be updating this advancement odds table (the top table) after every round.
-The values shown will freeze prior to the beginning of the first round.
+The values shown below will freeze prior to the beginning of the first round.
 However, you can still find our latest projected odds for each team to win the conference tournament in the last column of the standings table at the bottom of the page.